-- report are included in the Sustainable Development Branch costs identified above. - 362.
+- 373. Under section 79 of the Government of Wales Act, the Welsh Ministers are also required after each financial year to publish a report on how the proposals set out in the sustainable development scheme were implemented in that year and lay a copy of the report before the Assembly. - 374.
+The preparation of the sustainable development annual report is undertaken by the Sustainable Development Branch within the Welsh Government, over approximately six months.
+The staff cost associated with writing the annual report is approximately £6,900 per annum.
+The staff involved in writing the report are included in the Sustainable Development Branch costs identified above. - 375.
 The evidence to inform this report is gathered, by commission, from all Welsh Government Departments.
 The cost of evidence gathering varies by Department, but on average each Welsh Government policy department, (Sustainable Futures, Local Government and Communities, Health and Social Services, Education and Skills, Economy, Science and Transport) dedicates one day of a management band officer, half a day of an executive band officer and an hour of the time of a Director to the production of each update contained within the report.
 This equates to a cost of £367 per update.
 In 2013-2014, 50 updates were provided.
-The costs of gathering evidence are therefore estimated to be around £18,350 (50 x £367). - 363.
+The costs of gathering evidence are therefore estimated to be around £18,350 (50 x £367). - 376.
 Once written, the annual report would be subject to final clearance by a Deputy Director within Welsh Government, at a cost of approximately £400.
 The annual reports are published bilingually with translation costs estimated to be approximately £1,800.
-This is based on the cost to translate and proof-read the 2013-14 annual report. - 364.
+This is based on the cost to translate and proof-read the 2013-14 annual report. - 377.
 Costs are also incurred by Cynnal Cymru in supporting the Commissioner to comment on the Welsh Government's SD Annual Report, and to monitor its follow-up.
-These costs were reported as being approximately £1,550 in 2013 by Cynnal Cymru. - 365.
+These costs were reported as being approximately £1,550 in 2013 by Cynnal Cymru. - 378.
 The full costs of producing the annual report is estimated to be £29,000 per annum.
+[The costs of reporting for other public bodies is set out in paragraph

-As noted above, the Sustainable Development Branch costs are included in Table 2 and so to avoid double-counting, the summary table for this option (Table 14) excludes the SD Branch costs.
+79 above.]
+As noted above, the Sustainable Development Branch costs are included in Table 3 and so to avoid double-counting, the summary table for this option (Table 14) excludes the SD Branch costs.